Building an Aleut Kayak

 The traditional Aleut kayak is called a Baidarka, and has a distinctive shape, optimized for pursuing and overtaking seals in the rough seas of the Aleutians.
 In particular the baidarka has a forked or bifurcated bow, made of several pieces lashed together. which gives it various advantages for speed, use of materials, and maintenance.
 This style of construction is called skin-on-frame, and involves a frame of wood pieces lashed together, and covered by a waterproof skin.

 The above piece is a bow in the traditional Aleut baidarka style, and that below is the bow of my kayak, with obvious similarities.
 The construction style is the same, the bow shape is a bit different.
-The construction is pieces of wood lashed together my thousands of knots in sinew (waxed nylon in my boat).
+The construction is pieces of wood lashed together by thousands of knots in sinew (waxed nylon in my boat).
 Instead of being covered with seal skin; my boat is covered with ballistic nylon coated with urathane.
+The design of Aleut kayaks fit their strategy for hunting and their need to travel long distances and rough ocean and return with a load of seal meat stowed inside the kayak.